-While hives may occur anywhere on the body, they generally start showing up on areas of the body that are covered, such as the stomach, back, chest, upper thighs and upper arms.
+While hives may occur anywhere on the body, they generally start showing up on areas of the body that are covered, such as the stomach, rash on the neck, back, chest, upper thighs and upper arms.
 They may only be the size of a pencil eraser or they could be as large as a dinner plate.
 Sometimes hives even join, forming large plaques on the skin.
 Sometimes hives may only stick around for a few hours, but they could last 24 hours, or even longer.

 What Causes Hives?

 You may be wondering what causes hives.
 Generally, hives are a result of an allergic reaction.
 Allergic reactions cause the release of histamines within the body, which may cause hives to appear.
 Certain chemicals found in foods, exposure to the sun, reactions to medications or even insect stings could cause hives.
 For some people, a concrete cause for hives is never found.

 It’s important to know the signs and symptoms of hives so you can begin using a hives treatment as soon as you notice them.

 - Raised reddish or pink bumps that are smooth and of various sizes.

 - Bumps start on areas of the skin that are covered.

 - Wheals or bumps may appear, disappear and be replaced by new ones.

 - In the beginning, hives may only appear in small patches, but patches could start running together until most of your body is covered.

 - Burning and discomfort from the bumps/wheals.